 - Ability to articulate the importance of equity and inclusion in engagement work, including the opportunities and challenges inherent in engaging participants across lines of social difference.

-- Ability to describe the importance of engaged faculty and staff for an engaged campus and the issue they face.
+- Ability to describe the roles of engaged faculty, staff, and students on an engaged campus and the issue they face.

 - Knowledge of examples of effective community and civic engaged teaching.